Patrick Wilson Net Worth 2024

 Fact Sheet

-• Wondering what Patrick Wilson's real name is?
-Patrick Wilson's real name is Patrick Joseph Wilson
+• Patrick Wilson's real name is Patrick Joseph Wilson

 • What is Patrick Wilson's age?
 Patrick Wilson is 51 years old

-• Patrick Wilson is currently Married (Dagmara Dominczyk)
+• Patrick Wilson's relationship status is Married (Dagmara Dominczyk)

-• Which school did Patrick Wilson go to?
-Patrick Wilson attended Carnegie Mellon University
+• Which college/university did Patrick Wilson go to?
+Patrick Wilson went to Carnegie Mellon University

 • Patrick Wilson childrens names are Kalin, Kassian